Beets-Jr/WebApp-s/backend/functions/README.md

 ## 📝 Licença

-Este projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+Este projeto está sob a licença da BEETS.